 This year she returned and was joined by the US reps of two of our closest partners; Chris Necchi from Gain Theory, and Brent Snider of System1 Group.
 Both Gain Theory and System1 have played a huge part in the content strategy for this year’s EffWeek.
 Each organisation has spent the last year researching two of our key themes, measurement and creativity.
 Together with Janet, they presented the results of their research to their peers in the US, along with a summary of other findings from the event.
 Their findings were enthusiastically received and some interesting points of difference to the UK market were revealed during the discussion.

-Elle Graham-Dixon, a strategist at BBDO, attended the event.
+Elle Graham-Dixon, a strategist at BBDO, attended.
 “I’m a huge fan of the IPA Effectiveness Awards,” she says.
 “Competitions like this are important training grounds for junior planners to start writing case studies”.
 In the US the Effies command a lot of respect, and many of the agencies present entered them.
 This highlights one of the differences between the UK and US markets – the prevalence of short-termism.

 Short-termism in the US